Acehnese cuisine

 Acehnese cuisine is the cuisine of the Acehnese people of Aceh in Sumatra, Indonesia.
 This cuisine is popular and widely known in Indonesia.
-Arab, Persian, and Indian traders influenced food in Aceh although flavours have substantially changed their original forms.
+Arab, Persian, and Indian traders influenced food culture in Aceh although flavours have substantially changed their original forms.
 The spices combined in Acehnese cuisine are commonly found in Indian and Arab cuisine, such as ginger, pepper, coriander, cumin, cloves, cinnamon, cardamom, and fennel.

 A variety of Acehnese food is cooked with curry or coconut milk, which is generally combined with meat such as buffalo, beef, goat meat, lamb, mutton, fish, or chicken.
+Several Aceh dishes can trace their origins to India, such as roti canai, which was derived from Indian flatbread.